 In a bare metal configuration, the master nodes are deployed in a highly available configuration running on three (3) HPE Synergy 480 Gen10 Compute Modules.
 Load balancing can be deployed as a virtual machine or as a physical appliance.
 Red Hat OpenShift worker nodes are deployed on the bare metal with three (3) HPE Synergy 480 Gen10 Compute Modules running RHCOS version 4.
 The OpenShift install tool is run to generate ignition files that contain information about the hosts that will be provisioned.
-The Core OS for the worker nodes is then PXE booted and the ignition files are passed with the OS image during installation.
-HPE Synergy D3940 Storage Modules provide support for ephemeral and persistent container volumes via local persistent volume.
+The Core OS for the worker nodes is then booted with the help of iPXE and the ignition files are passed with the OS image during installation.
+HPE Storage systems such as HPE Nimble, HPE 3PAR, and HPE Synergy D3940 Storage Modules provide support for ephemeral and persistent container volume via persistent volume.
+Figure 1 provides an overview of the Red Hat OpenShift Container Platform 4 solution layout in a bare metal setup configuration.